Führerbunker: Post-war events

-The first post-war photos of the interior of the Führerbunker were taken in July 1945.
+The first post-war photos of the interior of the were taken in July 1945.
 On 4 July, American writer James P. O'Donnell toured the bunker after giving the Soviet guard a pack of cigarettes.
 Many soldiers, politicians, and diplomats visited the bunker complex in the following days and months.
-Winston Churchill visited the Chancellery and bunker on 14 July 1945.
+Winston Churchill visited the chancellery and bunker on 14 July 1945.
 That month, Life photojournalist William Vandivert photographed the bunker.
-During separate investigations by the Western allies, a bloodstain was noted on Hitler's bed frame.
+During separate investigations by the Western Allies, a bloodstain was noted on Hitler's bed frame.
 According to historian Mark Felton, a British officer surmised that Hitler could have been shot in bed, with a less bloody death occurring on the sofa.
 On 11 December 1945, the Soviet Union allowed a limited investigation of the bunker grounds by the other Allied powers.
 Two representatives from each nation watched several Germans dig up soil, including the site where Hitler's remains had allegedly been exhumed that May.
-The representatives planned to continue the work, but when they arrived the next morning, an NKVD armed guard met them and accused them of removing documents from the Chancellery.
+The representatives planned to continue the work, but when they arrived the next morning, an NKVD armed guard met them and accused them of removing documents from the chancellery.
 This was denied and no further outside probes were allowed for years.

-As part of a disinformation campaign, the Soviets alleged that Hitler escaped or died by poison while maintaining secrecy about their investigation.
+As part of a disinformation campaign, the Soviets alleged that Hitler escaped or died by poison, while maintaining secrecy about their investigation.
 In May 1946, the Soviet Ministry of Internal Affairs tasked forensicist Piotr Semenovsky with investigating the scene, although it had by then already been contaminated by numerous individuals.
 In the bunker study, Semenovsky observed blood stains on the sofa and possibly traces of blood on the wall.
 He also found blood in some corridors and spurts of blood on the upper walls of the stairwell leading to the emergency exit.
 The forensicist concluded these were the result of Hitler's body, wrapped in a blanket, being carried outside for burning.
 Semenovsky surmised that the blanket became blood-soaked in the process.